Don’t get caught up in the lies told about equity release and miss out on golden opportunities!

 Historical Interest Rates

-In the past, interest rates for equity release were exorbitant, sometimes around 7% or more.
+In the past, interest rates for equity release plans were exorbitant, sometimes around 7% or more.

-These days, equity release mortgage interest rates are extremely low, some even competitive in comparison to regular mortgage rates.
+These days, equity release mortgage interest rates are extremely low.
+Some are even competitive in comparison to regular mortgage rates.

 Now, let’s debunk some myths!